vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 of
 this is the mechanism by which energy leaves the earth, the power which is governed by the Stefan-Boltzmann law P = AsurfσT4, where the Stefan-Boltzmann constant,[^15] σ = 5.67 x $10^{-8}$ W/m2/K4, and T is the temperature of the radiating surface, in Kelvin.
 Sun
-infrared radiation from 4лR2
+infrared radiation from $4πR^2$
 9 Climate Change
 144

 [^15]:
 ..easy as 5-6-7-8
-лR2 projection intercepted sunlight,
+$πR^2$ projection intercepted sunlight,
 Sun's view
 The sun delivers energy to the top of the earth's atmosphere at a rate16 of 1,360 W/m2.
 About 30% of this light-29.3%, to be precise-is immedi- ately reflected by clouds, snow, and to a lesser extent water and terrain.
 The remaining 70.7% of the light intercepts the earth in a projected disk of area Aproj = πR (Figure 9.6).
 But the total surface area of the earth is four times this, all of it contributing to infrared radiation to space.
 In perfect balance,[^17] energy absorbed equals energy radiated:
-0.707 x 1360 W/m2 × лR2 = 4лR2σТ4.
+0.707 x 1360 W/m2 × $πR^2$ = $4πR^2σТ4$.
 (9.1)
-The лR factors cancel, and we can rearrange to isolate temperature:
+The πR factors cancel, and we can rearrange to isolate temperature:
-Figure 9.6: Earth intercepts sunlight across the projected area of the Earth's disk (R2), while radiating from the entire surface area, which is four times larger (4πR2).
+Figure 9.6: Earth intercepts sunlight across the projected area of the Earth's disk (R2), while radiating from the entire surface area, which is four times larger ($4πR^2$).

 [^16]: This is called the solar constant [^4], and will appear again in Chapter 10 and Chapter
 13.